Passenger railroad car: Articulated

 Articulated passenger cars are becoming increasingly common in Europe and the US.
 This means that the passenger cars share trucks and that the passageways between them are more or less permanently attached.
 The cars are kept in "trainsets" and not split up during normal operations.

-Articulated cars have a number of advantages.
-They save on the total number of wheels and trucks, reducing costs and maintenance expenses.
+Articulated cars have several advantages.
+They reduce the total number of wheels and trucks, lowering costs and maintenance expenses.
 Further, movement between cars is safer and easier than with traditional designs.
-Finally, it is possible to implement tilting schemes such as the Talgo design which allow the train to lean into curves.
+Finally, it is possible to implement tilting schemes such as the Talgo design, which allows the train to lean into curves.
 The chief disadvantage is that failure of a single car disables the entire set, since individual cars cannot be readily switched in and out of the consist.